This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 including deploying a PostgreSQL database, automating schema migrations, configuring backups and replication, serving

 files from S3, and using CloudFront as a CDN.
-Let’s jump right into it by starting with the simplest way of storing
+Let’s jump right in by learning about hard drives.

 Local Storage: Hard Drives